Ballet Flats Are Back — How To Style Them The Grown-Up Way

 For US General Manager of styling service Threads Styling, Amber Schiffer, the shoe serves as a staple in her core lineup.
 “My personal style currently is very Rosemary's Baby-meets-‘80s horse girl,” the micro-influencer shares.
 “As a city girl, I wear them pretty much daily.
 In the colder months, I love to style them with knee[-high] or chunky socks.”

 Her other styling advice?
-“Wear them with something sexy like a sheer dress, or with baggy basketball shorts, a cashmere sweater, and lots of gold jewelry.”
+“Wear them with something sexy like a sheer dress or with baggy basketball shorts, a cashmere sweater, and lots of gold jewellery.”

-Alternatively, you could style ballet flats with ribbed leg warmers, paired with printed tights.
-It’s a foolproof way to integrate the classic shoe (and those micro-mini skirts from last season) into your cold-weather closet.

 All that said, McCall advises shoppers to only buy into the trend if they feel it would work with their current personal style: "Imagine wearing them with at least three outfits you love and see if that works.”